aambekar234/ml-income-predict-app/README.md

     conda activate ml-income-predict-app
     ```
 ## Run experiments with DVC
-Change the parameters in params.yaml file and run dvc experiments by below commands.
+Change the parameters in params.yaml file according to your needs and run dvc experiments by below commands.
 ```
 dvc exp run
 ```